akora/focusui/README.md

 # FocusUI

-FocusUI is a new type of web interface that allows users to focus on the important content and actions while minimizing distractions and clutter.
-It is designed to be simple, intuitive, and easy to use, with a focus on accessibility and inclusivity.
+FocusUI is a new type of web interface that allows users to focus on the most important content and immediate actions of the moment while minimizing distractions and clutter.
+It is designed to be simple, intuitive, and easy to use.
 It is built on top of the latest web technologies and is compatible with all modern browsers.

 ## Design Philosophy

-The entire interface follows a left-to-right user journey approach (this can be adjusted later): on the left hand side there are all the input streams, on the right hand side there are all the output streams, and in the middle there is the main action area.
+The entire interface follows a left-to-right user journey approach (this can be adjusted later): on the left hand side there are all the input streams, on the right hand side there are all the output streams, and in the middle there is the main focus area.

-There are no menus, the interaction in the middle section is based on the actual content that's being displayed.
+There are no menus, the interaction is taking place in the middle section, based on the actual content that's being displayed.

 ## Live Implementation Screenshots

 ### Current Working Interface

-FocusUI has been implemented with a beautiful glass morphism design and advanced drawer system:
+FocusUI has been implemented with a beautiful glass morphism design and advanced drawer system.

 #### Base Interface with Glass Effects